sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Install extensions

-Use command `:CocInstall` like:
+Using `:CocInstall`:

 ```
 :CocInstall coc-json coc-css
 ```
-One or more extension name could be provided.
+One or more extension names can be provided.

-The extension name could also be url of git repository, like: `https://github.com/andys8/vscode-jest-snippets.git#master` which could be accepted by `yarn install`.
+The extension name can also be the url of a git repository, like: `https://github.com/andys8/vscode-jest-snippets.git#master` which could be accepted by `yarn install`.

-Extensions would be loaded and activated after install succeed.
+Extensions will be loaded and activated after the install succeeds.

-**Note** you can add extension names to `g:coc_global_extensions` variable, coc would install the missing extensions for you on server start.
+**Note** you can add extension names to the `g:coc_global_extensions` variable, coc will install the missing extensions for you on server start.

 ### Use vim's plugin manager for coc extension

-Start from recent master of coc.nvim, you can manage coc extension by use plugin manager for vim, like [vim-plug](https://github.com/junegunn/vim-plug), coc would try to load coc extensions from your `&rtp`, for example, install coc-tsserver would be add:
+Starting from recent master of coc.nvim, you can manage coc extension by using a plugin manager for vim, like [vim-plug](https://github.com/junegunn/vim-plug), coc will try to load coc extensions from your `&rtp`

+Example for coc-tsserver:

 ``` vim
 Plug 'neoclide/coc-tsserver', {'do': 'yarn install --frozen-lockfile'}
 ```

-to your vimrc, and run `PlugInstall`, the limitation is your can't uninstall the extension by use `:CocUninstall` and automatic update support is not available.
+After adding this to your vimrc run `PlugInstall`.
+This has the limitation that you can't uninstall the extension by using `:CocUninstall` and that automatic update support is not available.

 ### Update extensions

-You **don't** need to update coc extensions manually, coc detect acceptable new version of installed extension everyday (by default) the first time it started, when it found new version of extensions, it update them for you automatically.
+You **don't** need to update coc extensions manually, coc detects acceptable new version of installed extension everyday (by default) the first time it starts.
+When it finds a new version of an extension, it will update it for you automatically.

-To disable automatic update, change settings: `coc.preferences.extensionUpdateCheck` to `"never"`.
+To disable automatic updates, change the setting: `coc.preferences.extensionUpdateCheck` to `"never"`.

-Use command `:CocUpdate` or `:CocUpdateSync` to update all extensions to latest version, the upgrade won't work if you're not using latest release version of coc.nvim to avoid possible break change.
+Use the command `:CocUpdate` or `:CocUpdateSync` to update all extensions to the latest version, the upgrade won't work if you're not using latest release version of coc.nvim to avoid possible breaking changes.

 ## Uninstall coc extension